cis-famu/design-project-the-matrix/README.md

 [Milestone 2 Details]()

 ## Milestone 3
-In this milestone, we are formalizing our project idea by creating our project charter and conducting a SWOT analysis.
-We also create out high-level budget and time estimates.
+In this milestone, we have moved into the designing phase of our project.
+We be showcasing our DFD, FRQ, a style guide, and our interactive wireframe.
 [Milestone 3 Details]()

 ## Milestone 4